 The stem typically consisted of disc-like plates (columnals) stacked on top of each other.
-Individual columnals were rounded, elliptical, square, pentagonal or stellate, and some plates were decorated with petal-like designs.
+Individual columnals were rounded, oval, square, five-sided or star-shaped, and some plates were decorated with petal-like designs.
 The different shapes of crinoid stem plates are useful for classification, but some fossil crinoids, like many modern forms, lack stems.

-Above: Crinoid stem columnals: 1 Crotalocrinites (Silurian), 2 Pentacrinites (Jurassic), 3 Bourgueticrinus (Cretaceous).
-BGS ©UKRI.
-All rights reserved.
+Crinoid stem columnals: 1 Crotalocrinites (Silurian), 2 Pentacrinites (Jurassic), 3 Bourgueticrinus (Cretaceous).
+BGS © UKRI.

-Occasionally in the Palaeozoic, and more commonly in the Mesozoic Era, stemless forms of crinoids evolved allowing them to search the sea floor for better feeding conditions and escape environments with high numbers of predators.
-The small, stemless Saccocoma (Jurassic-Cretaceous) was free-swimming, but the much larger stemless Uintacrinus and Marsupites (Cretaceous) probably rested on the sea bed, their brachia outstretched as a food collecting bowl.
+Occasionally in the Palaeozoic and more commonly in the Mesozoic, stemless forms of crinoids evolved, allowing them to search the sea floor for better feeding conditions and escape environments with high numbers of predators.
+The small, stemless Saccocoma (Jurassic to Cretaceous) was free-swimming, but the much larger stemless Uintacrinus and Marsupites (Cretaceous) probably rested on the seabed with their brachia outstretched as a food collecting bowl.

-Above: Pentacrinites briareus (Miller, 1821) Lower Jurassic.
+Pentacrinites briareus (Miller, 1821) early Jurassic.
 A rare example of complete preservation of a crinoid skeleton.
-BGS ©UKRI.
-All rights reserved.
+BGS © UKRI.

 The geologists’ tool

-Fossil crinoids indicate that the rocks containing their remains were formed in a marine environment, and where abundant in Palaeozoic rocks, they suggest the former existence of shallow water conditions.
-In the Early Carboniferous their rich remains (particularly stem fragments) were solidified into rock called crinoidal limestone.
-Rare occurrences of complete fossilised crinoids indicate rapid burial in quiet, possibly poorly oxygenated waters, e.g. Pentacrinites briareus.
+Fossil crinoids indicate that the rocks containing their remains were formed in a marine environment and, where abundant in Palaeozoic rocks, they suggest the former existence of shallow water conditions.
+In the early Carboniferous, their rich remains (particularly stem fragments) were solidified into rock called crinoidal limestone.
+Rare occurrences of complete fossilised crinoids indicate rapid burial in quiet, possibly poorly oxygenated waters.

 Occasionally, crinoids can be a useful guide to the age of the rocks in which they occur.
-This is the case in the strata of Late Cretaceous age, known as the Chalk Group, which form the famous White Cliffs of Dover.
-Species of Uintacrinus, Marsupites, and Applinocrinus are so abundant over four narrow intervals in the Chalk, that they have been used to define Biozones and Sub-biozones.
+This is the case in the strata the late Cretaceous the Chalk Group, which form the famous White Cliffs of Dover.
+Species of Uintacrinus, Marsupites, and Applinocrinus are so abundant over four narrow intervals in the Chalk that they have been used to define biozones and subbiozones.

 Crinoids through time

-Crinoids are common fossils in the Silurian rocks of Shropshire, in the Early Carboniferous rocks of Derbyshire and Yorkshire, and in the Jurassic rocks of the Dorset coast and Yorkshire (Robin Hoods Bay).
+Crinoids are common fossils in the Silurian rocks of Shropshire, the early Carboniferous rocks of Derbyshire and Yorkshire and the Jurassic rocks of the Dorset and Yorkshire coasts.

 Myths and legends

-Crinoids are sometimes referred to as Sea Lillies because of their resemblance to a plant or flower.
-In parts of England, the columnals forming the stem are called fairy money, and star-shaped examples of these were associated with the sun by ancient peoples, and given religious significance.
-Robert Plot (1640—1696) named these stellate forms star stones.
+Crinoids are sometimes referred to as sea lillies because of their resemblance to a plant or flower.
+In parts of England, the columnals forming the stem are called fairy money.
+Star-shaped examples of these were associated with the sun by ancient peoples and given religious significance.
+Robert Plot (1640—1696) named these ‘stellate’ forms star stones.

 Polished slabs of crinoidal limestone make attractive ornamental stone.
 In Derbyshire, the limestone sometimes contains internal moulds of crinoid stem fragments, which have a distinctive screw-like thread pattern and have been called screwstones.